 7. How do you promote your blog?
 Do you use any special tools?
 Do you pay to promote it?

-Starting out I promoted my blog by sharing relevant and helpful blog posts in Facebook groups that allowed it (I was very careful not to abuse this privilege and to only share posts that I KNEW people would find extremely helpful.)
+When I first started blogging I also promoted my blog by sharing relevant and helpful blog posts in Facebook groups that allowed it (I was very careful not to abuse this privilege and to only share posts that I KNEW people would find extremely helpful.)
 I promote my blog on social media using the tools I mentioned above, and I also promote it in Instagram stories through my Instagram account, Instagram.com/RVinspiration, which allows URLs to be added to the stories because it has over 10k followers.
-But I get relatively few clicks from social media compared with Pinterest.
+But I get relatively few clicks from social media compared with Pinterest and Google.

 So far I have not paid to promote my blog because I need to be able to measure how much revenue I’ll earn per click before I can determine how much it makes sense to pay per click, and most paid promotions don’t result in income unless you’re driving traffic to a specific lead generation funnel (for example, a freebie related to a product you’re selling).
 Those are things I’ll be experimenting with later this year.